Understanding General Intercessions for Daily Mass

 Option 1

-4.That we may have the generous heart of Saint Katharine, dedicating our resources and talents to serving the poor and advancing God's kingdom, let us pray to the Lord.Lord, hear our prayer.
+4.That we may give generously from what we have without calculating the cost, let us pray to the Lord.Lord, hear our prayer.

-That N. and all who worked for racial justice and equality may rejoice with St. Katharine in God's kingdom, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed may share in the joy that Saint Katharine Drexel now enjoys in God's presence, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-2.That civil society may overcome the sin of racism and build communities founded on respect for the equal dignity of all, let us pray to the Lord.Lord, hear our prayer.
+2.That governing authorities may enforce anti-discrimination protections and uphold the equal dignity of every person before the law, let us pray to the Lord.Lord, hear our prayer.

 Variations if Optional Memorial is not celebrated